imaginereplay/replay/README.md

 ## How to Run a Replay Validator

-To set up a Replay Subchain Validator on Mainnet, you will need the following hardware:
+You need to have a machine with following requirements and periodically monitor if all the processes are running as expected.
+These are recommended by Theta team to run a validator as part of Replay sub chain:

 **Hardware Minimum requirements:**
-- Memory: 16 GB
+- Memory: 16 GB RAM
-- CPU: 16 cores
+- CPU: 8 cores
 - Storage Disk: 1 TB SSD
 - Network Bandwidth: 200Mbps symmetrical commercial network
 - Operating System: Ubuntu

 In addition to the hardware requirements, you will need the following tokens as well:
 - 1000 wTheta: If you have THETA tokens, they can be wrapped on the Theta Wallet.
-- 25000 TFUEL: This amount is required to cover cross-chain transfers that require TFUEL.
+- 20,000 TFUEL + additional to cover gas fees : This amount is required to cover cross-chain transfers that require TFUEL.
+Additional gas fees is to perform deposit stake transaction.
-- RPLAY tokens
+- At least 1 RPLAY token :)

 Please ensure that you have the necessary hardware and tokens before proceeding with the validator setup.